reactioncommerce/reaction-docs/developer/tutorial/tutorial-debugging-server-code.md

 # Tutorial: Debugging server-side code

-As of Meteor 1.6, you can now debug server code using the `--inspect` flag in Chrome DevTools and within code editors like [Visual Studio Code (VS Code)](https://code.visualstudio.com/), a free code editor.
+As of Meteor 1.6, you can now debug server code using the `--inspect` flag in Chrome DevTools and within code editors like [Visual Studio Code (VS Code)](https://code.visualstudio.com/), a free code editor, and Webstorm.
 Here are the steps to get started:

 ## Launch the application in `inspect` mode